bplmaps/lmec-main-site/content/research/grants-in-aid-for-works-in-progress.md

 Our *Grants in Aid for Works in Progress* program supports researchers, teachers, members of the public, and community organizations in creating original cartographic and digital works.

 Through this program, we support projects that meet two criteria: first, projects must be well-aligned with LMEC’s thematic focus areas; and, second, applicants must have a well-defined vision for their project and a specific request for what kind of technical or creative support will be required to bring the project to completion.
-Rather than a monetary stipend, successful applicants are awarded in the form of Leventhal Center staff support.
+Rather than a monetary stipend, successful applicants are awarded grant resources in the form of Leventhal Center staff support.
 (See our *[Fellowships and Research Support](/research/fellowships/)* page for other programs that offer monetary awards.)

 Applications are reviewed on a monthly basis and will be awarded based on the capacity of Leventhal Center staff time.